 Zachary Delcambre, Psy.D.

-Zac joined the Center in 2014.
+Dr. Delcambre joined the Center in 2014.
 He has a B.A. in Psychology, Spanish, and International Affairs from the University of New Hampshire.
-He earned a M.A. in clinical psychology from Williams James College where he is currently a fourth-year student in the doctoral program.
-Zac’s professional interests include working with substance-related disorders, motivational interviewing, as well as serving underserved populations.
-In addition to university students, he has worked with members of the Latina/o community and with military veterans.
-In his free time, Zac likes to be outdoors, play music, and spend time with his dog Mauro.
+He earned a M.A. and Psy.D. in clinical psychology from William James College.
+Zachary’s professional interests include working with substance-related disorders, motivational interviewing, as well as serving underserved populations.
+In addition to university students, Dr. Delcambre has worked with members of the Latina/o community and with military veterans.
+In his free time, Zachary likes to be outdoors, play music, and spend time with his dog Mauro.

 Alison joined the Center in 2015.
 She has a B.A. in Middle Eastern studies and political science from St. Olaf College.
 Alison earned a M.A. in psychology from William James College where she is currently a fourth-year student in the doctoral program.
 Her professional interests include trauma, anxiety, gender and sexual identity, promoting strengths, cross-cultural counseling, and relational issues.
 Alison enjoys hiking, traveling, and spending time with friends and family.